pirovc/ganon/docs/default_databases.md

 !!! info
     We DO NOT provide pre-built indices for download. ganon can build databases very efficiently.
 This way, you will always have up-to-date reference sequences and get most out of your data.

+!!! warning
+    Databases are one of the most important elements when analyzing metagenomics data and should be chosen carefully based on the study data

 ## RefSeq/GenBank

 NCBI RefSeq and GenBank repositories are common resources to obtain reference sequences to analyze metagenomics data.
 They are mainly divided into domains/organism groups (e.g. archaea, bacteria, fungi, ...) but can be further filtered in many ways.
-The choice of those filters can be confusing and drastically change the outcome of results.
+The choice of those filters can drastically change the outcome of results.
 Listed below are some examples of commonly used sub-sets:

 | RefSeq | # assemblies | Size (GB) |  |
 |---|---|---|---|